embtech-official/Volcano/volcano-samples/audio/README.md

 # Audio:

-If you have any doubts about how to connect a Speaker box on Volcano Board, consult Volcano Manual.
+If you have any doubts about how to connect a Speaker box on Volcano Board, consult the Volcano Manual.

 For this project you will need a Docker container with the following requirements: